 As expected, Facebook did interfere with the existing WhatsApp business model and added its Facebook touch to it.
-Initially, data like verified phone number, status and display picture, and frequency of using WhatsApp was shared with the parent company and then features were eventually added to make it more business-friendly.
+Initially, data like verified phone number, status and display picture, and frequency of using WhatsApp was shared with the parent company.
+Then features were eventually added to make it more business-friendly.

 The Launch Of WhatsApp for Business App

-In 2017, a year after WhatsApp became fully encrypted and was even launched for Windows and Mac PCs, a new feature was added to its business model designed especially to the businesses.
-It was the WhatsApp for Business application which let businesses create their business profile on WhatsApp for free.
-The application let businesses add important links to profile like links to their website or Facebook page, set up autoresponders and even provided the possibility of linking landline numbers with WhatsApp.
+In 2017, a year after WhatsApp became fully encrypted and was even launched for Windows and Mac PCs, a new feature was added to its business model designed especially for businesses.
+The WhatsApp for Business application let businesses create their business profile on WhatsApp for free.
+The application let businesses add important links to their profile like links to their website or Facebook page, set up autoresponders and even provided the possibility of linking landline numbers with WhatsApp.

-This free application proved out to be a great addon to enhance the customer relationship management for small and medium enterprises and millions came on board.
+This free application proved out to be a great addon to enhance customer relationship management for small and medium enterprises, and millions came on board.

 The company also launched WhatsApp payments at the time where it partnered with multiple banks in India and made sending money through WhatsApp as easy as sending a text.

 As the company moved more towards fulfilling Facebook’s ambitions, Brian Acton left Facebook in September 2017 to work on his own nonprofit Signal Foundation, followed by Jan Koum who left the company amid arguments with Facebook over data privacy and WhatsApp’s business model.

 The Release of the First Money Making Add-On